 So, managing your personal credit rating is a key component of how to manage business finances effectively.
 Here are some tips on improving or maintaining that all-important number (and even attaining a perfect credit score):

-In this case, the credit bureaus cull information about accounts held under your business’s name, from sources including your vendors, trade associations, business credit card companies, and business lenders.
-Dun & Bradstreet is the leading resource to monitor your business credit rating, which you should do at least every six months if you plan to apply for financing in the future.
-If you encounter an error, contact the agency for a correction.
+In this case, the credit bureaus cull information about accounts held under your business’s name from sources including your vendors, trade associations, business credit card companies, and business lenders.
+To monitor your business credit rating, which you should do at least every six months if you plan to apply for financing in the future, the leading resource is Dun & Bradstreet.
+If you encounter an error, you’ll want to contact the agency for a correction.

-At some point in the financial trajectory of your business, it’s likely that you’ll need to seek financing in the form of small business loan—whether that’s to deal with short-term cash flow challenges, or to fund the growth of your business.
+Finally, with these four steps under your belt, you’ll want to take your business finances to the next level.
+At some point in the financial trajectory of your business, it’s likely that you’ll need to seek financing in the form of a small business loan—whether that’s to deal with short-term cash flow challenges or to fund the growth of your business.

 Every type of business loan and lender has different eligibility requirements, including minimum credit scores and annual revenue.
-Understanding the types of loans out there, and what you’ll need to qualify, can help you better organize your business finances from the start of your venture—and give you a financial goal to work toward as you build.
+Therefore, you’ll want to understand the types of loans out there, and what you’ll need to qualify—so that you can better organize your business finances from the start of your venture—and this way, you’ll have a financial goal to work toward as you build.

-That’s not to say you can’t still secure a loan through a traditional bank.
+This is not to say, however, that you can’t still secure a loan through a traditional bank.
 If your business has been operating for a while and you have a solid credit rating, a traditional bank may be able to offer you great terms.
-But if your credit is less than stellar or you’ve been turned down by your local bank, now there are other options available.
+But, if your credit is less than stellar or you’ve been turned down by your local bank, there are other options available.

 With the exception of SBA loans, the loan eligibility standards we’re mentioning here are based on loans offered by alternative lenders, not by banks.

-Most approved borrowers of term loans we’ve seen have had the following stats:
+Most approved borrowers of term loans we’ve seen here at Fundera have had the following stats: